 Schistosomes are blood-dwelling flukes belonging to the class Trematoda, but differ from other trematodes having separate adult male and female parasites.
 Sexual reproduction happens in the definitive host (humans, cattle, etc), depending on the Schistosoma species and the asexual reproduction phase happens in the snail (intermediate host).
 Cercaria (released by specific snail species in the water) enters the human body through the skin.

-he young schistosomulum is most susceptible to immune damage.
-Employing certain evasion mechanisms, the worm becomes refractory, or even immunologically unrecognisable to certain aspects of the host defense mechanism.
+The young schistosomulum is most susceptible to immune damage.
+Employing certain evasion mechanisms, the worm becomes refractory, or even immunologically unrecognizable to certain aspects of the host defense mechanism.
 Adult parasites may survive for many years in the host, even up to 40 years.